-Bankruptcy of Companies
+Bankruptcy of companies

-According to article 146 of the Bankruptcy Act, the directors and liquidators of companies must observe the obligation imposed upon the debtor.
+According to article 146 of the Bankruptcy Act, the directors and liquidators of companies are subject to the same obligations as imposed upon the debtor.
 The receiver can bring actions for liability against directors, statutory auditors, general managers and liquidators.

-The judgment which declares a company insolvent will also involve the members of the company who have unlimited liability, (article 147 of the Bankruptcy Act).
+The judgment which declares a company insolvent will also include the members of the company who have unlimited liability, (article 147 of the Bankruptcy Act).
 Unlimited liability members cannot be declared bankrupt if a year has passed since the end of the relationship or since the end of the unlimited liability.

-The summary procedure (governed by articles 155-156 of the Bankruptcy Act) has been eliminated and this abrogation is due to the streamlining of procedures provided for by the Bankruptcy Act.
+The summary procedure (governed by articles 155-156 of the Bankruptcy Act) has been abolished as a result of the streamlining of procedures provided for by the Bankruptcy Act.
 The new articles 155-156 regulate the assets intended for a specific activity (article 2447 bis of the Italian Civil Code).
-The receiver can transfer them to third parties in order to preserve their initially intended use or he can liquidate them.
-The proceeds from the liquidation will be part of the assets.
+The receiver can transfer them to third parties in order to preserve them or he can liquidate them.
+The proceeds from the liquidation will form part of the assets.